A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Well-posedness of the model

-The main claim we prove regards the well-posedness in the sense of Hadamard of system \eqref{eq:Tpde}-\eqref{eq:BCS}, in the case of constant forcing and a constant external velocity.
-We note that the proof can be easily extended to time-dependent forcing and external velocity, as long as the relevant spatial norms are bounded in time: see remark \ref{remark:2}.
-The exact mathematical formulation of the problem and the theorems appears in appendix \ref{appC}; here we present the main ideas.
+The main claim we prove regards the well-posedness in the sense of Hadamard of system \eqref{eq:Tpde}-\eqref{eq:BCS}, in the case of time-independent forcing and external velocity.
+We note that the proof can be easily extended to time-dependent forcing and external velocity, as long as the relevant spatial norms are bounded in time: see Remark \ref{remark:2}.
+The exact mathematical formulation of the problem and the theorems, and the definitions of strong and classical $L^2$ solutions, along with an exact list of the regularity requirements on the system parameters and functions and the full proof of the theorem appear in {Appendix} \ref{appC}; here we present the main ideas.